tsto3616/alligator-lactate/README.md

 Hyperparameter 6: Determines the strength of the hyperparameter 4 and 5.
 Hyperparameter 7: Determines the midpoint at which the proton:carbon dioxide balance is predictive of 50% anaerobic respiration.
 Hyperparameter 8: Determined the aspartate dose needed to achieve the minimal anaerobic:aerobic respiration rate.
-Hyperparameter 9: Determined the effectiveness of aspartate upon the ammonium excretion (fill in formula) Hyperparameter 10: Determined the effectiveness of aspartate upon the aerobic metabolism fraction (fill in formula).
+Hyperparameter 9: Determined the effectiveness of aspartate upon the ammonium excretion.
+The effect is given as a percentage in the study by the formula = rate of kidney excretion of NH4(1 + hyperparameter 9).
+Hyperparameter 10: Determined the effectiveness of aspartate upon the aerobic metabolism fraction.
+The effect is given as a percentage in the study by the formula = 0.5/(1 + hyperparameter 10) where 0.5 is the half way point between anaerobic and aerobic metabolism.

 The full detail is in the script.